360 Facelift® Los Angeles

 While every facelift is different, the skill and training of the surgeon performing the facelift is crucial to a successful outcome.
 One important feature of the modern facelift is the ability to effectively hide scars.
 Dr. Moelleken almost always places incisions in front of the ear, where the scars are invisible even the day after surgery.
 Dr. Moelleken’s signature facelift in Los Angeles and Santa Barbara uses advancements in anchoring techniques, to ensure that the ears remain unaltered.
 This is opposed to older techniques, which pull down the ears and change the shape of the face.

-Because he believes that a facelift should go beyond just tightening, Dr. Moelleken restructures and elevates the deep layers of the face for a fresher, more youthful look.
+Because he believes that a traditional facelift should go beyond just tightening, Dr. Moelleken restructures and elevates the deep layers of the face for a fresher, more youthful look.
 Dr. Moelleken also offers a number of extra procedures to complement the results of the facelift.
-These procedures include brow elevation, eyelid surgery, cheeklifts, laser resurfacing, grafting to hollow areas and lips, chin implants, lip lifts, neck tightening, and earlobe reduction.
-The additional procedures Dr. Moelleken depend on the unique physiology and aesthetic needs of each patient.
+These procedures include brow elevation, eyelid surgery, cheek lifts, laser resurfacing, grafting to hollow areas and lips, chin implants, lip lifts, neck tightening, and earlobe reduction.
+The additional procedures Dr. Moelleken depends on the unique physiology and aesthetic needs of each patient.
 However, they are as important as the facelift itself, because they enable Dr. Moelleken to rejuvenate your entire face as a harmonious whole.